mazerunner71/mazerunner71/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on few eCommerce projects.
+- 🔭 I’m currently working on a few eCommerce projects.
 - 🌱 I’m currently learning bunch of IT stuff.
 - 👯 I’m looking to collaborate on anything.
 - 💬 Ask me about my T-Rex.